stephanrauh/ngx-extended-pdf-viewer/README.md

     \_this.unbindWindowEvents();
     \_this.bindWindowEvents();

-29. Still in the viewer.js, look for `backtrackBeforeAllVisibleElements` and add this `if` statement: if (firstVisibleElementInd >= views.length) {
-    firstVisibleElementInd = views.length - 1;
-    }
-    firstVisibleElementInd = backtrackBeforeAllVisibleElements(firstVisibleElementInd, views, top);

 29) open pdf.js and remove these three lines (roughly at line 16234): var fs = require('fs');
     var http = require('http');